Rachel Parton George

-Rachel Ann Parton George (formerly Dennison, née Parton; born August 31, 1959) is an American singer and actress and the youngest sibling of entertainer Dolly Parton.
+Rachel Ann Parton George (formerly Dennison, née Parton; born August 31, 1959) is an American singer and actress.
+She is the youngest sibling of entertainer Dolly Parton.

 Early life

-Rachel Parton George was born Rachel Ann Parton on August 31, 1959 in Franklin, Tennessee.
+Rachel Parton George was born Rachel Ann Parton on August 31, 1959, in Franklin, Tennessee.
 She is the youngest of twelve children born to Avie Lee Caroline (née Owens; 1923-2003) and Robert Lee Parton Sr. (1921-2000).
 In addition to famous sister Dolly, George's other performing siblings include singer/songwriter Stella Parton, and the late singer Randy Parton.
 Like all her older siblings, George was raised in the Church of God.
 As a child, George enjoyed wearing make-up and imitating her favorite stars.
 She quit school after the eighth grade and toured the country with her family, often doing her elder sisters' make-up and occasionally singing backup.